+What Are The Rules On Cashing A Bond?
 The rules for cashing a bond depend on the type of bond you have, such as a savings bond, bail bond refund, or other government-issued bond.
-In most cases, cashing a bond means redeeming it for its current value after…
+In most cases, cashing a bond…

+What BAC Will Fail An Interlock?
 Most ignition interlock devices will fail a test if your blood alcohol concentration (BAC) is 0.02% or higher.
-That means even a small amount of alcohol in your system can cause a failed test.
-The specific BAC limit can vary…
+That means even a small amount of alcohol in your system can cause a failed test.…

+How To Purchase A Federal Bond?
 Purchasing a federal bond is a way to invest in the U.S. government and earn interest over time while helping fund federal programs.
-These bonds are considered one of the safest investments available because they are backed by the full…
+These bonds are considered one of the safest investments available because…

 No, you do not pay a bond every month by default.
 When someone is released from jail through a bail bondsman, they typically pay a one-time, non-refundable fee, usually 10% to 15% of the total bond amount.
 But if you…